Vice Admiral Lord Horatio Nelson is arguably the most celebrated and recognized member of The Order of Saint Joachim.

 The King’s warrant permitting Lord Nelson to accept and wear the insignia of The Order of Saint Joachim is dated 15th July, 1802, and is registered in the English College of Arms.
 Under the British system of recognition of foreign orders, without the English College of Arms’ approval, as a serving officer Nelson would not have been able to accept and wear the insignia of The Order of Saint Joachim.

 Relatively few contemporary portraits depict Nelson wearing the breast star of the Order of Saint Joachim, as he spent considerable time at sea between its award and his death at Trafalgar in 1805, however after its award Nelson hastened to commission an update to his coat of arms registered with the English College of Arms.
-The below example was produced for him in 1804 by George Naylor, Herald of the Order of the Bath, English College or Arms.
+The below example was produced for him in 1804 by George Naylor, Herald of the Order of the Bath, English College of Arms.
 His Order of Saint Joachim is pendant on the right from a green ribbon.
 Nelson also commissioned a set of silver and dinnerware with his new arms, although it is doubtful he lived long enough to use them.

 Nelson’s original insignia of a Knight Grand Commander of The Order of Saint Joachim were stolen together with most of his other medals and decorations from the Painted Hall in Greenwich Hospital in 1900, and have never been recovered.
 Fortunately they were photographed shortly before they were stolen.

-The cross below (top left) is Nelson’s Grand Cross of the Order, worn suspended from a broad dark green silk cordon or sash.
+The cross below (top left corner) is Nelson’s Grand Cross of the Order, worn suspended from a broad dark green silk cordon or sash.
 This is the actual Grand Cross presented to Nelson by Grand Chapter in 1802.
 The white Maltese cross is suspended from a knightly helm device with a green cross in the centre.
 This is actually the reverse of the cross, which was apparently removed and reattached backwards by someone in error.
-The breast cross (top right) in silver with enamelled centre is the breast insignia worn by Knights Commander and Knights Grand Cross of the Order.
+The breast cross (top right) in silver with enamelled centre is the insignia worn by Knights Commander and Knights Grand Cross of the Order.

 Some examples of Nelson’s original insignia survive.
 Below is his famous “Trafalgar Coat”, which he was wearing when mortally wounded on the deck of the Victory at Trafalgar, on display at the National Maritime Museum in Greenwich.
 Nelson had commissioned several wire embroidered or “tinsel” versions of the breast cross for daily wear.
 In addition to the one on the Trafalgar Coat, the National Maritime Museum has several original loose examples in its collection.